frnsys/konbini.py/readme.md

 Get your [EasyPost API key](https://www.easypost.com/account/api-keys) and add it to `config.py`.

 - In Stripe, go to [`Settings > Orders`](https://dashboard.stripe.com/account/relay/settings).
 For Live mode (and for development, Test mode), change shipping to `Provider > EasyPost` and paste in the API key (production key for Live mode, and test key for Test mode).

+# Themes

+You can specify your own theme for the shop by setting `TEMPLATE_FOLDER` in `config.py`.
+It should be an absolute path to a folder of Jinja templates.
+Copy `shop/templates` and edit those files.